 Ingredients here as I couldn’t remove the price sticker

-This this is only chemical reef friendly sunscreens I’ve tried and is my back up sunscreen.
+This this is only chemical reef friendly sunscreens I’ve tried and was* my back up sunscreen.
 I started using it last year looking for a petroleum free, cruelty free sunscreen.
 After some research this year into reef friendly sunscreens, Elle Espana listed it as reef friendly.
 It’s easy to apply, doesn’t leave much of a white effect, I didn’t burn, it’s easy to remove, has a neutral smell, doesn’t yellow white clothes, feels nice on the skin until the end of the day when my skins screaming at me how uncomfortable it feels.
 Value for money, though it’s expensive as usual with chemical sunscreens you get more product than physical sunscreen the same price.
 One bottle usually lasted me about 2.5-3 weeks.
 It’s easy to cut in half for a few more days product toward the end.

 The cons, are it’s expensive depending on where you purchase.
 I found Primor to be the cheapest.
 On humid days after application, any strand of hair after combing will get stuck to me skin and drive me nuts until I remove them.
 It’s not that waterproof.
 10 minutes after dip on a 28C plus days I feel my skin burning and need to reapply.
 The lid comes with a pull tab: tiny plastic.
 The tube’s plastic, the flip lid a few tube came off completely the bottle.
 No further packaging.
 While it marked black tops and my rucksack straps, it washed out fairly easily.
 However I found on hand washing bras I had to scrap away the product from the straps (yes, I get changed into my bra after the beach.
-I’m not running errands afterwards in my bikini top!) as hand washing didn’t remove the build up.
+I’m not running errands afterwards in my bikini top!) as hand washing soaking didn’t remove the build up.
 TMI?!
 This was also the deal with my bikini and honestly with all sunscreens regardless of if they’re chemical or physical.
 Some days it did feel like I covered in plastic film.
 Out of chemical sunscreens I’ve tried over the years, it’s now my fall back sunscreen if the physical sunscreens don’t work.
 I also know I can easily purchase it in Spain.

 This was the 1st physical sunscreen I tried.
 Thankfully it didn’t put me off physical sunscreens once its 2nd bottle secrets were revealed.
 99% natural and organic ingredients, easy to buy in Spain, formulated by surfers.
 The 1st bottle I had no issues.
 It felt good on the skin, I didn’t burn.
 Running I didn’t have sweat pouring off me.
 I noticed one day running in the rain it wasn’t washing away.
 Droplets of sweat and rain were on my skin like rain blobs on a window pane.
 This is how it’s waterproof!

 However that waterproofing made it difficult to remove.
 I should have just stuck with the first bottle and left it at that after reading Google reviews.
 Some said it was difficult to remove.
 The first bottle was so I was well I’m okay with it ignoring that voice only to get 1 more bottle.
 The company replying to the reviews said it was easy to remove with soap.
 It wasn’t!
-The second bottle I had to scrub with a cactus mitt even before soap and a sponge!
-Even that didn’t remove all of it!
+The second bottle I had to scrub with a cactus mitt even before soap and a sponge.
+Even that didn’t remove all of it.
 I tried exfoliating, still stuck on.
 I noticed too when some did come off, the bottom of the shower felt slippery which it doesn’t usually.
 Not even a coffee scrub could remove the cream.
 Then my skin reacted.

 Zinc oxide is also skin healing, however too much can dry skin out.
 I noticed one morning my legs looked ashy and felt extremely dry.
 Then my face felt zapped dry of any moisture.
 I started using the day before their face SPF.
 My eyes were itchy quickly followed by the realisation my shoulders as well as my lower legs were feeling like desert.
 On inspection, random patches on my back and shoulders started peeling.
 I knew I wasn’t sunburn as I hadn’t burnt.
 A little research later I blamed the sunscreen.
 Google reviews said some had experienced extreme dryness.
 After showering some patches on my back felt on fire due to how dried out my skin had become.
 Never had my skin felt so dry.
 It took a few days of intense nightly shea butter layered with my usual body lotion, as well as morning body lotion for my skin to feel almost back to normal.
 Almost as I was still having slight dry skin from the other physical sunscreens all summer long*.
 Only now it’s not beach siesta everyday my skin’s had a break from the zinc oxide.
 Depending on when I shower after run or homework if I going to the beach in 2 hours I apply sunscreen as body lotion.
 It’s usually hydrating enough.
 After 4 days of just applying this sunscreen instead on body lotion then sunscreen it was too much for my skin.
 I relegated the second bottle to running only, but even with lotion applied previous it was too much and I threw it out.
 The second bottle also wasn’t the easiest to apply and left white marks on my shins and shoulders if I didn’t take time to rub it in.
 It also leaves white marks on tops, however it does come off in the washing machine.
 Also its fragrance is a little sunscreeny strong that doesn’t dissipate.